 “Without emotion or comment.
 She’s at the station now.
 You can talk to her.”

-“I will,” Christophe agrees.
+“I will,” Christopher agrees.
 “And did you speak with her?”

 “Didn’t have time,” Caines replies while Godlight examines the yellow belt.